Health & safety

 We know that that in order for safety management to be effective, everyone must play their part.

 The Chief Executive Officer, Nick Temple-Heald, leads from the top in terms of safety management and is a holder of the NEBOSH General Certificate in Occupational Safety

 All Managers and Supervisors, at contract level, are trained to IOSH Managing Safely Standards.
-This year, 73 of our management have undertaken the IOSH 4-day training course.

 Engaging the workforce in Health and Safety is paramount in actually delivering a safer and healthier work place.
 Without workforce buy in, all the Health and Safety documents and procedures in the world are not going to change what practically happens at ground level.